BeauMercier/drasticClientPortal/PLANNING.md

     *   `GET`: Fetches detailed information for a *single* project, including client details and assigned designer (if any).
 Requires Admin role.
     *   `PUT`: Updates a *single* project.
 Requires Admin role.
 Validates input, including `status` against allowed values.
 Maps frontend 'name' field to `title` for logo/social projects.
 *   **/api/admin/projects/assign-designer**
     *   `POST`: Assigns a designer to a specific project.
 Requires Admin role.
+(Note: This route writes to the `designer_projects` table, which is the canonical source for designer-project assignments.)
 *   **/api/admin/projects/update-stage/**
     *   `POST`: Updates the stage of a specific project (`web_design_projects`, `logo_design_projects`, or `social_graphics_projects`).
 Requires Admin role.
 This is the **sole designated route** for administrators to change a project's stage, ensuring `current_stage` and `[stage_name]_date` columns are updated consistently.
 *   **/api/admin/projects/force-create**